seasonedfish/fishersun.com/src/content/posts/using-a-built-in-binding-thats-shadowed/index.md

 But, this doesn't work:
 `BuiltInMap` ends up referring to the Immutable.js Map.

-I remembered reading about hoisting in JavaScript and suspected that hoisting was the cause of this.
+I remembered reading about hoisting in JavaScript and suspected that it was at play here.

-Sure enough, after a quick search, I learned that [imports are hoisted in JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import#hoisting).
+Sure enough, after a quick search, I learned that [imports are hoisted](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import#hoisting).
 So, in this code, `Map` is already shadowed when I try to assign it to `BuiltinMap`.

 ## Approach 3: globalThis